Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Incremental Planar Abstraction Framework

 After convergence, for each plane hypothesis, we go through all connected points and read off from the factor graph the likelihood that the point lies in the plane.
 The likelihood is the plane-point distance factor density $l_{pp}(\vecp_{conv}, \boldsymbol{\pi}_{conv})$ evaluated at the converged belief means $\vecp_{conv}$ and $\boldsymbol{\pi}_{conv}$.
 To determine whether to confirm or reject each plane hypothesis, we use the proportion of points $y$ with likelihood $l_{pp}(\vecp_{conv}, \boldsymbol{\pi}_{conv}) > l_{thresh}$ and the number of iterations the hypothesis has been in the graph $t$.

-If rejected, the plane hypothesis node and all adjacent factors are removed from the graph, as in Figure \ref{fig:plane_factor_graph}.
-If confirmed, the plane hypothesis node and points with $l_{pp}(\vecp_{conv}, \boldsymbol{\pi}_{conv}) > l_{thresh}$ are replaced by a single rigid body variable node with just 6 degrees of freedom, as in Figure \ref{fig:plane_factor_graph} \textit{right}.
-We use a rigid body to represent the plane as we assume that the relative configuration of the planar points has now been determined and that they can be optimised as a single rigid planar body --- this compression could also be used for small rigid objects.
+If rejected, the plane hypothesis node and all adjacent factors are removed from the graph.
+If confirmed, the plane hypothesis node and points with $l_{pp}(\vecp_{conv}, \boldsymbol{\pi}_{conv}) > l_{thresh}$ are replaced by a single rigid body variable node with just 6 degrees of freedom, as in Fig. \ref{fig:plane_factor_graph} \textit{right}.
+We use a rigid body to represent the plane as we assume that the relative configuration of the planar points has now been determined and that they can be optimised as a single rigid planar body.